MONTENARE EYE CARE

 What to Expect for Testing

-A vision therapy exam takes 30 to 60 minutes.
-The doctor will assess the patient's oculomotor (eye tracking), accommodative (eye focusing), and vergence (eye teaming) systems to ensure they are all working properly.
-The results of testing are then compared to established norms to identify any visual deficits.
+A vision therapy exam is approximately 60 minutes.
+The doctor will assess the patient's oculomotor (eye tracking), accommodative (eye focusing), and vergence (eye teaming) systems to ensure they are working properly.
+The results are compared to established norms to identify any visual deficits.

 What to Expect in Therapy

-Therapy sessions are scheduled once per week for 45 minutes.
+Therapy sessions are scheduled once per week for 30 minutes.
 During this time, the patient undergoes a series of challenging yet fun activities designed to improve his or her visual skills.
-Various instruments, computer programs, 3-D glasses, lenses, and prisms are utilized.
-We try to keep each session interesting and fun!
-Patients typically require between 12 to 24 sessions for a complete rehabilitation.
+Various instruments such as computer programs, 3-D glasses, lenses, and prisms are used.
+We keep each session interesting and fun!
+Patients usually require 12 to 18 sessions for a complete program.

 Do I Need a Referral?